 See all problems of the 2012 Ford F-150.

 Pulled out of side road onto major highway and suddenly a loud flapping noise from engine was heard.
 Immediately pulled to shoulder of road and turn vehicle off and called for assistance.
 Was told that a spark plug was the cause of the problem and that it should be a easy fix, this was not the case because the head had to be removed to extracted to damaged plug.
 Our fix is costing upwards of $700.

 See all problems of the 2001 Ford F-150.

-The vehicle's vehicle identification number (VIN) is 1FTPX14576_.
-Tl-consumer owns a 2006 Ford F-150.
+Tl-the contact owns a 2006 Ford F-150.
 The contact stated that while accelerating or decelerating, the vehicle suddenly hesitated.
 The vehicle was taken to an authorized dealer where the contact was informed that there were only two quarts of oil in the engine instead of the seven it was supposed to contain; the dealer could not figure out why the vehicle was losing so much oil.
 The dealer also stated that the timing chain caused the vehicle to hesitate.
 The failure mileage was approximately 23,400 and the current mileage was 23,423.
 Updated 01/13/lj

 the consumer stated it was difficult to et the vehicle out of 4-wheel drive.
 Also, the timing chain was making a scraping noise due to lack of oil.
 Updated 03/31/11.
-This engine noise issue occurred September 15, 2010.

 See all problems of the 2006 Ford F-150.